bamlab/dev-standards/react-native/update/upgrade-react-native.mo.md

 - Fix the potential conflict : see https://facebook.github.io/react-native/docs/upgrading.html#4-resolve-the-conflicts

-- If other modules or librairies have to be updated for compatibility reasons, update them following the upgrade native module steps.
+- If other modules or libraries have to be updated for compatibility reasons, update them following the upgrade native module steps.

 - Once the React Native upgrade is completed, follow the tests steps (simulator and device) to perform one upgrade at a time.